LaunchCodeEducation/data-structures-and-algorithms/src/chapters/algorithm-analysis/intro.rst

   What is big-O Notation?

   #.
-A general notation used to describe the complexity of an algorithm relative to its input size
+A way to describe the complexity of an algorithm relative to its input size
   #.
 The process of analyzing an algorithm's performance
   #.
 An analogous term for an algorithm